Bernard Montgomery: Service in the United Kingdom 1940−1942

-On his return Montgomery antagonised the War Office with trenchant criticisms of the command of the BEF and was briefly relegated back to divisional command of 3rd Division.
-The 3rd Division was at that time the only fully equipped division in Britain.
+On his return Montgomery antagonised the War Office with trenchant criticisms of the command of the BEF and was briefly relegated to divisional command of 3rd Division, which was the only fully equipped division in Britain.
 He was made a Companion of the Order of the Bath.

-Montgomery was ordered to make ready his 3rd Division to invade the neutral Portuguese Azores.
+Montgomery was ordered to make ready the 3rd Division to invade the neutral Portuguese Azores.
 Models of the islands were prepared and detailed plans worked out for the invasion.
-The invasion plans did not go ahead and plans switched to invading Cape Verde island also belonging to neutral Portugal.
+The invasion plans did not go ahead and plans switched to invading the Cape Verde islands also belonging to neutral Portugal.
 These invasion plans also did not go ahead.
 Montgomery was then ordered to prepare plans for the invasion of neutral Ireland and to seize Cork, Cobh and Cork harbour.
-These invasion plans, like those of the Portuguese islands, also did not go ahead and in July 1940, Montgomery was appointed acting lieutenant-general, and, after handing over command of his division to James Gammell, he was placed in command of V Corps, responsible for the defence of Hampshire and Dorset, and started a long-running feud with the new Commander-in-chief (C-in-C) of Southern Command, Lieutenant-General Claude Auchinleck.
+These invasion plans, like those of the Portuguese islands, also did not go ahead and in July 1940, Montgomery was appointed acting lieutenant-general and after handing over command of his division to James Gammell, he was placed in command of V Corps, responsible for the defence of Hampshire and Dorset and started a long-running feud with the new Commander-in-chief (C-in-C) of Southern Command, Lieutenant-General Claude Auchinleck.

 In April 1941, he became commander of XII Corps responsible for the defence of Kent.
 During this period he instituted a regime of continuous training and insisted on high levels of physical fitness for both officers and other ranks.
-He was ruthless in sacking officers he considered would be unfit for command in action.
-Promoted to temporary lieutenant-general in July, in December Montgomery was given command of South-Eastern Command overseeing the defence of Kent, Sussex and Surrey.
+He was ruthless in sacking officers he considered unfit for command in action.
+He was promoted to temporary lieutenant-general in July, overseeing the defence of Kent, Sussex and Surrey.
+In December Montgomery was given command of South-Eastern Command.
 He renamed his command the South-Eastern Army to promote offensive spirit.
 During this time he further developed and rehearsed his ideas and trained his soldiers, culminating in Exercise Tiger in May 1942, a combined forces exercise involving 100,000 troops.